ASUS ROG Phone 8 Pro vs Apple iPhone SE (3rd Gen)

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure